bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 _Note: Optech only publishes the names of vulnerability discoverers if we think they made a reasonable effort to minimize the risk of harm to users.
-We thank all persons named in this section for their insight and their clear concern user safety._
+We thank all persons named in this section for their insight and their clear concern for user safety._

-Late in 2023, Niklas Gögge [publicly disclosed][news283 lndvuln] two vulnerabilities he had original reported two years prior, which led to fixed versions of LND being released.
+Late in 2023, Niklas Gögge [publicly disclosed][news283 lndvuln] two vulnerabilities he had reported two years prior, which led to fixed versions of LND being released.
 The first, a DoS vulnerability, could have led to LND running out of memory and crashing.
 The second, a censorship vulnerability, could allow an attacker to prevent an LND node